dalia-a/books/README.md

 ## Book App

-Book App Allow you to find bookthat you need and show the name of authors and published year,add it to your list if you like it .
-Inyour list of b﻿﻿﻿oo﻿﻿﻿k you can rem﻿o﻿﻿﻿v﻿﻿e any book﻿﻿ ﻿﻿﻿yo﻿u﻿﻿ ﻿﻿﻿don't need also you can clear your list .﻿﻿﻿﻿﻿﻿ ﻿﻿﻿﻿﻿
+Book App Allow you to find bookthat you need and show the name of authors and published year and access link to read it ,add it to your list if you like it .
+In your list of b﻿﻿﻿oo﻿﻿﻿k you can rem﻿o﻿﻿﻿v﻿﻿e any book﻿﻿ ﻿﻿﻿yo﻿u﻿﻿ ﻿﻿﻿don't need also you can clear your list .﻿﻿﻿﻿﻿﻿ ﻿﻿﻿﻿﻿

 ## ﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿List Tech﻿﻿﻿﻿nologies Used: